 We awoke from our first night of trekking and camping in the Peruvian Andes cold and wet.
 The sign of a good guide, Miguel was unfazed by it, saying he slept well while he prepared our hot tea and breakfast.
 We shook it off; although the clouds still looked ominous, the rain had stopped and we had an exciting day in store.
+Today, we would meet our adopted Quechua mother.

 We began by hiking a little way up the Inca trail (away from our ultimate destination) to a sacred site where we performed a beautiful ceremony to connect us with nature, set our collective intentions for our journey together, and celebrate the powerful mountain energy which surrounded us.
 It was a Peruvian ceremony with fire, song, sacred rituals, and blessings.
 (See also: Blessed in a Peruvian Despacho Ceremony).